 Perranporth Beach is also famous for having the UK’s only proper beach bar – that is, a bar completely on the beach!
 (We don’t really have the weather for them, but Newquay’s beaches are beautiful enough to warrant one!).

 The town of Perranporth has a fun atmosphere, with lots of restaurants and water sports companies.

-This isn’t technically one of Newquay’s beaches or even a beach near Newquay, but I couldn’t write this list and not include Bedruthan Steps, up there with Kynance Cove on the most beautiful places in Cornwall (in my opinion).
+This isn’t technically one of Newquay’s beaches – and at the moment, the beach is out of bounds – but I couldn’t write this list and not include Bedruthan Steps, up there with Kynance Cove on the most beautiful places in Cornwall (in my opinion).

 What is the best beach in Newquay?

 It’s hard to say!
 If you’re looking for a surf beach, I’d recommend Fistral.
 However, for beautiful scenes, it’s got to be Towan!

 If you’re looking for somewhere a bit more isolated, I would recommend Polly Joke or Perran Sands, both of which are a little way from the town.